cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q8 - What is the difference between td and th?

+td contains data and th contains the header’s information

 ## Q9 - Which tag makes the text appear bigger: h1 or h3?

 ## Q10 - In which situation can you use self closing tags?